-by Contributing Writer Noelle Janak
+by Staff Writer Noelle Janak

 There is a fundamental problem with policing and incarceration in this country.
 According to 2016 Department of Justice statistics, 1 in every 38 citizens in the United States is under correctional supervision, meaning under probation, parole, or currently incarcerated.
 This incarceration rate is the highest in the world by far.
 Oklahoma outpaces every other state with its incarceration rate of 1,079 per 100,000 Oklahoma citizens.
 Additionally, Oklahoma is the highest incarcerator of women.
 Given these horrific numbers, what are we to do?
 Many scholars and activists have called for the criminal justice system to be reformed through public policy initiatives.
 Still, some believe the only way to create a just society is to abolish the criminal [in]justice system altogether.

 What We Mean When We Say Abolish Prisons